gurditsingh/hydeout/_posts/test.md

-Spark framework provides spark-submit command to submit Spark batch jobs and spark-shell for interactive jobs.
-Apache Livy Server is provides similar functionality via REST API call to run Spark jobs.
+Spark framework provides spark-submit command to submit Spark batch jobs.
+Apache Livy Server provides the similar functionality via REST API call to run the Spark jobs.

 In this blog we will examine how spark-submit works and how Apache Livy as REST API works to submit jobs, monitor the progress of the job and kill the job.
 First lets look the terms(functionalities) around the spark-submit and Livy.